-Television is the key source for news and information in the Palestinian areas.
+Television is the main source for news and information in the Palestinian areas.

-The Palestinian media environment reflects the struggle between Fatah, which controls the West Bank, and Hamas, which controls the Gaza Strip.
+The media environment reflects the rivalry between Fatah, which controls the West Bank, and Hamas, which controls the Gaza Strip.

 - Palestinian Broadcasting Corporation (PBC) - controlled by Palestinian leadership in Ramallah, operates Palestine TV and Palestine Satellite Channel